shanybar/event_entity_coref_ecb_plus/README.md

 * `dev_data` - the dev data, used with the script train_model.py.
 * `test_data` - the test data, used with the script predict_model.py.

-Notes:
+Note - the script's configuration file also requires:
-   Requires output files of SwiRL SRL system for ECB+ corpus (provided in this repo at data/external/swirl_output)
+   * Output files of SwiRL SRL system for ECB+ corpus (provided in this repo at data/external/swirl_output)